permaweb/ao-cookbook/src/tutorials/getting-started/chatroom.md

     Send({Target = ao.id, Action = "Broadcast", Data = "Broadcasting My 1st Message" })
   ```

-  - If successful, you should see that there was a `message added to your outbox` and that you then see a new printed message that says `Broadcasting My 1st Message` because you are also a recipient of this message since you're a member of the `Weavers` chatroom.
+  - If successful, you should see that there was a `message added to your outbox` and that you then see a new printed message that says `Broadcasting My 1st Message` because you are also a recipient of this message since you're a member of the `Members` chatroom.

 ## Engaging Others in the Chatroom